Forfeitures FAQs- Timing and Use

 I thought I heard that the IRS prohibited using forfeitures to offset certain types of contributions.
 Is that true?

 Not anymore.
-The IRS used to interpret the rules to prohibit using forfeitures to offset safe harbor contributions, Qualified Nonelective Contributions ("QNECs") and Qualified Matching Contributions (QMACs).
-However, after several years urging the IRS to reconsider, industry practitioners were able to convince them.
+The IRS used to interpret the rules to prohibit using forfeitures to offset safe harbor contributions, Qualified Nonelective Contributions ("QNECs"), and Qualified Matching Contributions (QMACs).
+However, after several years of urging the IRS to reconsider, industry practitioners were able to convince them.
 On January 18, 2017, the IRS issued proposed regulations that now permit the use of forfeitures to offset all of these types of contributions.